Timothy R. Brick, PhD

 - Data mining techniques and statistical methods in general

-- Simulation methods, specifically interactive avatars and human-robot interaction
+- Simulation methods using interactive avatars and robotics

 I'm interested in the way that people synchronize with each other in conversation.
 To that end, I'm involved in several research projects where participants are asked to participate in an unstructured videoconference conversation with someone they don't know.
 From there, we use image-processing technologies to measure the amount of synchronization and symmetry involved in the conversation.

 The fun part about this is that we have the technology to modify the video stream in real time.
 We can change things like the apparent sex and apparent identity of the other participant.
 And the conversation can go on, with neither person realizing the modification is happening.

 Data, Analysis, and Privacy